 Parts List:

-LED any 5mm 20 mA1
+| LED any 5mm 20 mA | 1 | |

-Square wave turns transistor ON and OFF again and again.
+After that, square wave turns transistor ON and OFF again and again.

-For NPN transistor connect collector to T1, base to T2 and emitter to T3.
+For NPN transistor connect collector to T1, base to T2 and emitter to T3 and for PNP transistor connect emitter to T1, base to T2 and collector to T3; if LED blinks then transistor is working good.

-If LED stays OFF then transistor maybe bad or with wrong connection.
+Blinking means transistor switching ON/OFF with square wave and if LED stays OFF then transistor maybe bad or with wrong connection.

 Formulas with Calculations: